 Overview of CPP Disability Payment Amounts

-If you are approved for CPP disability, then you will get a monthly disability payment.
-It is normally direct deposited to you bank account.
+If you're approved for CPP disability, then you will get a monthly disability payment which is normally direct deposited into your bank account.
 Everyone's payment amount is different.
 Your CPP disability payment amount is based on your CPP contribution history plus a fixed payment.

-For 2019, the average CPP disability monthly payment is $1001.15 and the maximum payment anyone can get is $1,362.30.
-These amounts increase each year by inflation.
+For 2019, the average CPP disability payment is $1001.15 per month, and the maximum CPP disability benefit anyone can get is $1,362.30.
+These amounts increase each year for inflation.

 In addition to your CPP disability payment amount, you also get an additional payment for each dependent child.
 In 2019, the amount per dependent child is $250.27.
-Again, this these child CPP payment amounts increase a bit each year.
+The child CPP benefit amounts increase slightly each year as well.

 The actual formula is as follows:

-So, you can see the CPP disability payment is made up of two parts: 1) the Fixed Pay Amount and 2) the Contribution Pay Amount.
+As you can see, the CPP disability payment is made up of two parts:

-The Contribution Pay Amount is your calculated monthly CPP retirement pension multiplied 0.75.
-This is the hard part.
+The Contribution Pay amount is your calculated monthly CPP retirement pension multiplied by 0.75 — this is the hard part.